vladimir-tutin/Plex-Auto-Collections/README.md

 ###### Works with Movie and TV Show Libraries

 The next optional attribute for any collection is the `subfilters` key.
 Subfilters allows for additional filters on any List Type not just filters when adding movies/shows to a collection.
 All subfilters options are listed below.
-In addition you can also use the `!` at the end of any standard subfilter to instead match everything that doesn't have the value specified.
+In addition you can also use the `.not` at the end of any standard subfilter to instead match everything that doesn't have the value specified.

 #### Standard Subfilter Options
 - `actor` (Matches every movie/show with the specified actor)